 Illness: AIDS and tuberculosis are unfortunately common in Anjali families and the price of treatment is simply unaffordable for families who often struggle to feed themselves.

 Under-Employment and Urbanisation: Most of the families we are helping are unable to find work because they never received any formal education or training; especially because of the war.
 The rural population is increasingly migrating to the towns in the hope of finding a way to earn more money than in the countryside and provide more for their families.
 The jobs they generally manage to obtain, often with difficulty, are washing dishes, collecting rubbish, begging, or selling books, postcards and roses to tourists.
 Selling on the street or begging is not as easy as you would think, with obligatory payments to local mafia types necessary to ensure permission.
 Families make most of their money by sending their children to beg.
-To give you an idea, low-income working Cambodian families, such as Anjali's, can earn as little as 30 dollars a month!
+To give you an idea, low-income working Cambodian families, such as those who have kids at Anjali, can earn on average $50 a month, but some as little as 30 dollars a month.

 How we help